Phoenix Global (PHB) Price Tops $0.0167

 Phoenix Global Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Phoenix Global directly using U.S. dollars.
-Investors seeking to acquire Phoenix Global should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Phoenix Global using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Phoenix Global directly using US dollars.
+Investors seeking to trade Phoenix Global should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Phoenix Global using one of the exchanges listed above.

 Receive News & Updates for Phoenix Global Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Phoenix Global and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.